Lalitaditya Muktapida: Hindu Kush-Pamir region

+Relations with Tang China

+During his reign, according to a letter sent by Lalitaditya to the Tang court by a Kashmiri envoy, the Karkota dynasty expressed their willingness to support the Tang dynasty against the Tibetans.
+Leveraging his position as a Chinese vassal, he used to enlist soldiers from Tokharisthan.
+They supported the Chinese against the Tibetans.
+Additionally, the Karkotas participated in the Battle of Talas, where they, along with the Tang dynasty, were defeated by the Abbasid Caliphate.
+The submission letter of Lalitaditya to the emperor of China:

 Personal life

 Lalitaditya was succeeded by his sons: first Kuvalayapida and then Vajraditya.
 Kuvalayapida was a son of queen Kamaladevi, while Vajraditya was a son of Chakramardika.
 Vajraditya was succeeded by his sons Prthivyapida and Samgramapida.

 Public works

 Cities and towns

 Kalhana states that Lalitaditya established the following cities and towns: